-Born as Anne Dudley in 1612 to a well-educated family in England, she married Simon Bradstreet at age 16.
-Two years later, in 1630, Bradstreet immigrated to New England with her husband and family on the Arabella, in one of the earliest groups of Puritans.
-They initially lived in Salem and Cambridge, and then settled in Ipswich, Massachusetts.
-Her husband and father quickly became involved in the local governance of the Boston settlement--Dudley became Deputy-Governor and Bradstreet took the role of Chief-Administrator.
+Born as Anne Dudley in 1612 to a well-educated family in England, she married Simon Bradstreet at age sixteen.
+Two years later, in 1630, Bradstreet immigrated to New England with her husband and family traveling on the Arabella with one of the earliest groups of Puritans.
+The Bradstreets initially lived in Salem then Cambridge, eventually settling in Ipswich, Massachusetts.
+Her husband and father quickly became involved in the local governance of the Boston settlement—Dudley became Deputy-Governor and Bradstreet took the role of Chief-Administrator.

 While in Ipswich, her husband was frequently away, and Bradstreet was left to care for their eight children and contend with the tribulations of early settlement life.
 It was during this time that she also began writing.
 In her poem "A Letter to her Husband, Absent upon Public Employment," Bradstreet pleads, "If two be one, as surely thou and I, / How stayest there, whilst I in Ipswich lie?"

 In 1645, her family moved to North Andover (then called Andover).
-Though there is no record of where exactly they lived in North Andover, many believe their home was on property attached to the Phillips Manse, a yellow mansion at 168 Osgood Street.
-Across the street, at 179 Osgood, stands a house still commonly referred to as the "Bradstreet House;" however, after the North Andover Historical Society purchased the house in the 1950s, they discovered it was not built until 1715, long after Bradstreet's death.
-Even if her address was known, the building would surely be gone; in 1666, Bradstreet's North Andover home burned down, prompting her to write one of her most well-known poems "Verses upon the Burning of our House."
+Though there is no record of where exactly they lived, many believe their home was on property attached to the Phillips Manse, a yellow mansion at 168 Osgood Street.
+Across the street, at 179 Osgood, stands a house still commonly referred to as the "Bradstreet House"; however, after the North Andover Historical Society purchased the house in the 1950s, they discovered it was not built until 1715, long after Bradstreet's death.
+Even if her address was known, the building would surely be gone; in 1666, Bradstreet's North Andover home burned down, prompting her to write one of her most well-known poems "Verses Upon the Burning of our House."

 Bradstreet struggled with poor health for much of her life; she survived smallpox at a young age, but eventually contracted tuberculosis and died in 1672.
-The location of her grave remains is under contention.
+The location of her grave remains under contention.
 The tradition in Bradstreet's time was for Puritan women to be buried in unmarked graves, alongside their husbands.
 Therefore, the logical place to look is her husband's final resting place.
 Simon Bradstreet's grave is among the maze of seventeenth century headstones in the North Point Burying Ground in Salem.
-Though many of her descendents believe she was laid to rest alongside her husband, he died after her, in 1697, making it unlikely that their bones were mingled together.
-To confuse matters, Simon Bradstreet's second wife was also named Anne. and it is that Anne Bradstreet that is probably buried beside him.
+Though many of her descendants believe she was laid to rest alongside her husband, he died after her, in 1697, making it unlikely that their bones were mingled together.
+To confuse matters, Simon Bradstreet's second wife was also named Anne; it is likely that the second Anne Bradstreet is the one buried beside him.